They say…

 This isn’t a weird beer – in many ways it’s a very straightforward and traditional interpretation of the style, though brilliantly accomplished to produce an immensely complex and exquisite glassful.

-I bought a bottle with an April 2016 best before date at the always reliable Kris Wines, N7, as a seasonal treat for myself in December 2012 and it turned out to be a perfect choice.
+I bought a bottle with an April 2016 best before date at the always reliable Kris Wines, London N7, as a seasonal treat for myself in December 2012 and it turned out to be a perfect choice.
 Although more than ready to drink, it would also be worth cellaring.

 Leave a Reply